lenoxbe/gmail_documentation/_posts/2023-07-21-organizing-emails.md

 Labels are used to tag emails with various information.
 For example, one might have a work label, bills label, social label, family label, etc.

 In order to use labels, they first must be created.
 To create a label:
 1. Click the plus button on the sidebar next to the "Labels" heading.
-This will bring up a window on the center of the webpage.
+	<span class="aside">This will bring up a window on the center of the webpage.</span>
 2. Enter the new label's name.
-3. If desired, the label can be a child label of another label.
-This is purely for organizational reasons; the two labels will act as separate labels.
+	<span class="aside">If desired, the label can be a child label of another label.
+This is purely for organizational reasons; the two labels will act as separate labels.</span>
 4. Click "Create."

 Labels can be used by clicking on an email in the inbox, then clicking the Labels button on the toolbar at the top of the reading pane.
 The label(s) that the user wishes to apply to the email can be applied by clicking the checkboxes next to the label names.